troberts-28/react-native-timer-picker/README.md

 #### Custom FlatList

-The library offers the chance of providing a custom component for the `<FlatList />` instead of the default one from `react-native`, this allows for more flexibility and integration with libraries like [react-native-gesture-handler](react-native-gesture-handler) or other components built on top of it, like [https://ui.gorhom.dev/components/bottom-sheet](https://ui.gorhom.dev/components/bottom-sheet).
+The library offers the ability to provide a custom component for the `<FlatList />`, instead of the default React Native component.
+This allows for more flexibility and integration with libraries like [react-native-gesture-handler](react-native-gesture-handler) or other components built on top of it, like [https://ui.gorhom.dev/components/bottom-sheet](https://ui.gorhom.dev/components/bottom-sheet).

-E.g. you want to place the timer picker within that bottom-sheet component, the scrolling detection from the bottom-sheet itself [would interfere](https://ui.gorhom.dev/components/bottom-sheet/troubleshooting#adding-horizontal-flatlist-or-scrollview-is-not-working-properly-on-android) with the one inside the timer picker, but it can be easily solved by providing the `FlatList` component from `react-native-gestire-handler` like this:
+E.g. if you want to place the timer picker within that bottom-sheet component, the scrolling detection from the bottom-sheet [would interfere](https://ui.gorhom.dev/components/bottom-sheet/troubleshooting#adding-horizontal-flatlist-or-scrollview-is-not-working-properly-on-android) with the one inside the timer picker, but it can be easily solved by providing the `FlatList` component from `react-native-gesture-handler` like this:

 ```Jsx
 import { FlatList } from 'react-native-gesture-handler';